pgergov/belmis/README.md

-# belmis
+## BELMIS - BE Lazy Make It Smart

-Be Lazy Make It Smart
+### We will automate various household appliances by enchancing ease of access